wdorsey/dotVFile/README.md

 - The Root directory of every VFile system is '/'. `VDirectory.IsRoot` indicates that you've reached the root.
 - `VDirectory.ParentDirectory()` will let you traverse up the directory path.

-But you don't need to worry about fiddling with precisely formatted paths, `VDirectory` will accept a wide variety of paths and handle converting them to VFile's standard path.
+But you don't need to worry about fiddling with precisely formatted paths, `VDirectory` will accept a wide variety of paths and handle converting them to VFile's standard path:
 ```C#
 // all of these result in a VDirectory.Path of "/a/b/c/"
 vdir = new VDirectory("/a/b/c/");